 To this day, it is still a business and cultural enterprise affiliated to the Christoph Merian Foundation Basel.
 It operates according to the commercial principles customary in the publishing industry, but also publishes books that are not profitable.
 The publishing house is independent in its decisions regarding what it publishes.
 The freedom it is granted within the framework of the Foundation also means that the publishing house bears the entrepreneurial risks itself.

-… the Christoph Merian Verlag publishes about 30 publications a year.
-Since 2008 the programme has also included DVDs.
+… the Christoph Merian Verlag publishes about 15 to 20 publications a year.
 In 2012 the publishing house began an eBook programme that is being constantly expanded.
-The audiobooks are also available for download and in 2014 the programme will be further expanded to include Apps.

 In the future the Christoph Merian Verlag will continue to be a niche for special publications.
 As we are rooted in the region of Basel, books with a regional relevance are a fixed component of our publishing programme.
 In the field of art, photography and architecture, we collaborate with important museums and institutions and publish monographs and books on design and architecture.

-Parallel to its non-fiction programme, the Christoph Merian Verlag, together with the Swiss Radio and Television (SRF), published top-quality radio plays by famous Swiss authors, crime stories and delicacies selected from among international literary authors.
+Parallel to its non-fiction programme, the Christoph Merian Verlag, together with the Swiss Radio and Television (SRF), published top-quality radio plays.
 In collaboration with the Radio Basel Foundation, which awards the annual International Feature Prize, the Christoph Merian Verlag issued the winning feature in the form of an audiobook.
 We are particularly proud that the feature “Fallbeil für Gänseblümchn” was awarded the 2014 German Audiobook Prize in the category Best Non-Fiction Audiobook.